shef4793/HackerRank-SQL-Challenges-Solutions/README.md

 ## Description
-Documenting my solutions of all the SQL challenges for all easy, medium and hard difficulty levels on HackerRank executed on either MySQL or MS SQL environment.
-The repository contains 6 folders for all domains:
+Documenting my solutions of all the SQL challenges for all easy, medium and hard difficulty levels on HackerRank.
+The repository contains 6 folders for all domains with solutions executed on either MySQL or MS SQL environment.

+## Domain Folders in Repo:
 * Basic Select
 * Advanced Select
 * Aggregation